Introduction

 • detection of occlusions, stenoses, and vasospasms

-• assessment of collateral circulation and vasomotor reactivity (VMR)
+• assessment of collateral circulation

-• monitoring of recanalization (→ TIBI)
+• monitoring of recanalization in acute stroke (→ TIBI)

-• monitoring of embolization (detection of PL shunt, monitoring during CAS or CEA)
+• periprocedural monitoring during CAS or CEA

 • diagnosis of cerebral circulatory arrest (brain death) → see here